kbmackenzie/mewlix/README.md

 Meowscript is a cat-themed esoteric programming language.
 It's an imperative, dynamically typed, interpreted language with impractical cat-themed syntax and support for a subset of features from OOP and FP.
 It takes a lot of inspiration from the Lua language—just with a lot more cats. \_(:3」∠)\_

 I wrote this language entirely in Haskell as my first 'big' Haskell project.
 It was a really fun learning experience! <3 It made me really realize how beautiful of a language Haskell is!!
 I'm addicted now!!
+This project also used Megaparsec for the lexing/parsing.
+It's an amazing library!

 I think the best way to show an esolang is with an example, so here's a Meowscript snippet that:
 1. Defines a function that asks the user for their name and prints it out n times.